wp-plugins/adsense-inserter/readme.txt

 ###Where to place the Adsense ads

-You can place you Adsense ads using the Adsense Inserter shortcode anywhere on your site where a shortcode can be executed.
+You can place your Adsense ads using the Adsense Inserter shortcode anywhere on your site where a shortcode can be executed.
 The Adsense Inserter plugin will place the necessary pieces of code in the right places to make your Adsense ads display correctly.

+* Adsense ads in header
+* Adsense ads in post
+* Adsense ads below post
+* Adsense ads in sidebar

 ###What you get when you use the Adsense Inserter plugin

 *  Place an Adsense ad with a simple shortcode [adsense_inserter id="%postId%"]
 *  Put Adsense ads on any post or page.
+*  Place text only Adsense ads.
+*  Place display only Adsense ads.
+*  Place text/display Adsense ads.
+*  Place Adsense link units.

 Things to consider when using Adsense Inserter for your adsense ads